aklump/drupal-test/documentation/source/cl--client.md

+---
+id: client
+---
 # Client Tests

 Client tests use [Mink](http://mink.behat.org/en/latest/) for the most part, sometimes just [Guzzle](http://docs.guzzlephp.org/en/stable/).
 These tests are headless.
-If you need a full browser, take a look at End to End.
+If you need a full browser, take a look at [End to End](@end-to-end).

 If you can achieve your test with a Client test instead of an End to End test, it will be faster.